Published in November 2019

 - Implemented a Citywide Youth Support Programme to support those at risk of disengaging from education or unemployment

 At this early stage of development, community planning and the Belfast Agenda has helped enhance how city partners work together, challenging organisational silos and developing new collaborative solutions to local priorities.
-With a focus on addressing some of the acute issues facing people in our city, there is already some exemplars of movement and success.
+With a focus on addressing some of the acute issues facing people in our city, there are already some exemplars of movement and success.
 This section provides an overview of the added value being created through community planning.

 The Community Planning Partnership is determined to work in collaboration to create a healthier city.
 Since coming together in February 2018 we have examined the evidence base and identified a series of initial priority areas for focus on where we can, and will, collaborate to make a difference.
 Because of this work, we have committed to or initiated the following: